sahilrajput03/sahilrajput03/learn-git.md

          pager = cat
 ```

+You can use `git config --global core.pager "cat"` to set `cat` as pager for git log.

 ## show all branch

 `git branch`: Prints all branches and \* indicated is the current branch.